-Texas State University through its Office of Technology Commercialization is committed to regional economic development through the establishment of strong industrial research and commercialization partnerships.
+Texas State University through its Technology Transfer and Contracts is committed to regional economic development through the establishment of strong industrial research and commercialization partnerships.

 We are dedicated to creating lasting relationships through timely and fair consideration of proposals and agreements.
 We are a flexible organization and we offer a variety of templates to use as tools to begin discussions.